InfoSecGopNik/CTF/_posts/2024-09-01-web-explotation-first-steps.md

 <br>
 [imagen4]
 <br>
-Using the Web developer tools, we can see in the Network tab how the browser communicates with the server along with the headers that are part of the communication.
+Using the **Web developer tools**, we can see in the **Network** tab how the browser communicates with the server along with the headers that are part of the communication.
 Within these headers is our second Flag.
 <br>
 [imagen5]
 <br>